-In the spirit of No Recipes, I am sharing a basic Javanese noodle stir-fry recipe that is the essence of most fried noodle recipes found.
+In the spirit of No Recipes, I am sharing a basic Javanese noodle stir-fry recipe that is the essence of most fried noodle recipes, like Yakisoba and Singapore Noodles.
 It can be tweaked as you wish and is very easy to make.
 Famously known as Mie Goreng Java, this noodle dish is versatile and can be served with many condiments such as sunny-side-up egg, chicken satay, fried chicken, freshly cut cucumber slices and tomatoes.

 Indonesian cooking can be divided into prep steps and cooking steps.
 The first prep step is the preparation of the main ingredients (be it noodles, seafood, rice, poultry).
 The second step is the grinding of spices (most commonly used is garlic, shallots, chilies, spices and seasonings).
 Cooking steps include the stir-frying of the spice paste and finally, the addition of the main ingredients.
 It is not that complicated, though it does taste slightly complicated and looks like a lot of work!
 Mie Goreng is not.
 I can assure you.